 See, it seems when Joe’s co-worker and friend, a nice young family man named Jim, was stressing over getting off work on time each day to meet the school bus, Joe came up with a plan to help.
 He suggested the company initiate a staggered start time policy so Jim can begin his day an hour earlier, giving him plenty of time to catch the bus after school.

-Joe was sure to let the company know that his plan was a good one for them too because it would eliminate the downtime on production that happens when an entire crew shift changes all at once.
+Joe was sure to let the company know that his plan was a good one for them too.
+It would eliminate the downtime on production that happens when an entire crew shift changes all at once.

 In the end, the new staggered start schedule helped several employees with schedule conflicts and kept productivity running smoother for the company at the same time.